apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 create inconsistency, is atomic.
 Applications may be able to use that fact to their advantage.

-There is a special troublespot in AWS S3 where it caches 404 responses returned by the service from probes for an object existing _before the file has been created_.
-A 404 record can remain in the load balancer's cache for some time -it seems to expire only after a "sufficient" interval of no probes for that path.
-This has been difficult to deal with within the Hadoop S3A code itself (HADOOP-16490, HADOOP-16635) -and if applications make their own probes for files before creating them, the problem will intermittently surface.

-1. If you look for an object on S3 and it is not there - The 404 MAY be returned even after the object has been created.
-1. FS operations triggering such a probe include: `getFileStatus()`, `exists()`, `open()` and others.
-1. The S3A connector does not do a probe if a file is created through `create()` overwrite=true;
-it only makes sure that the path does not reference a directory.
-Applications SHOULD always create files with this option except when some form of exclusivity is needed on file creation -in which case, be aware, that with the non-atomic probe+create sequence which some object store connectors implement, the semantics of the creation are not sufficient to allow the filesystem to be used as an implicit coordination mechanism between processes.

 ## <a name="implementors"></a> Implementors notes.

 ### `StreamCapabilities`